 - We have more than 20 years of experience as personal injury lawyers in a variety of practice areas.

-- We only charge our motorcycle accident clients in Peoria if we succeed in winning their claims.
+- We only charge our motorcycle accident clients if we succeed in winning their claims.
 Our law firm operates on a contingency fee basis.

 Common Causes of Motorcycle Accidents in Arizona

 In Arizona, a fault-based insurance law makes it necessary for injured motorcycle accident victims to determine who or what caused their collisions before seeking financial recovery.
 A fault-based system holds those who cause accidents responsible for the related damages.
 Before you can recover compensation for a motorcycle accident, you or a Peoria personal injury lawyer must determine its cause.

 - Driver fatigue

 - Driver distraction

 - Motorcycle defect